THE BEGINNING OF THE ROTARY CLUB OF FRESNO

 ✓ Duncan Polytechnic High School and University High School are the Club’s adopted Interact Rotary Clubs.

-✓ Fresno Rotary built the Rotary Amphitheater at Woodward Park, kicked off Solar Cooking and Water Purification for Africa, launched the restoration of the Fresno Water Tower, and a Highway Beautification Art Project (Murals on Highways).
+✓ The Rotary Club of Fresno built the Rotary Amphitheater at Woodward Park, kicked off Solar Cooking and Water Purification for Africa, launched the restoration of the Fresno Water Tower, and a Highway Beautification Art Project (Murals on Highways).

 Over the years the Club has expanded in membership to over 300 and in service to include over 40 committees under five avenues of service; club, community, international, vocational, and youth.